Why Female Mentoring Circles Enable Learning and Growth

-When I arrived, I was eager to learn my job, learn the culture, and meet ALL the people.
+When I arrived at adidas, I was eager to learn my job, learn the culture, and meet ALL the people.
 I joined the Women’s Networking Group, met people at the gym, reached out for coffee chats and happy hours.
 I secured a mentor.

 I had made a good start but I began to realize what I really wanted was a group of supportive women who could meet regularly and check in with each other over career topics.

 I had been in a women’s career exploration group as well as several other women’s support groups and found them to be uniquely successful at providing the support and excellent feedback that I needed.

 I discovered that Women’s Mentoring Circles had been established at our HQ in Germany and among Reebok colleagues in Boston.
 I reached out to those groups and found a framework that I could use to form a group in Portland where I am based.

 I looked at the needs of our participants and launched a three-month Mentoring Circle Program in 2016.
 Three groups of 8-12 people met every two or three weeks with a leader to discuss the topics of leadership, career goals, and communication skills.

 The feedback from these groups was exciting and positive – every participant said the group had a positive effect on their lives and the Women’s Networking Group supported a launch of Mentoring Circles to the entire Portland campus in 2017.